taktakgyun/Code-Quality-Navigator-Extensions/README.md

 # Code-Quality-Navigator-Extensions README
+It is an extension that provides the ability to analyze projects created by the code quality navigator WebIDE service.

 This is the README for your extension "Code-Quality-Navigator-Extensions".
 After writing up a brief description, we recommend including the following sections.